 What is On-Premise HR Software?

-Software that is ‘on premise‘ is software that is hosted on-site by your company.
+Software hosted onsite at the business is considered ‘On premise‘ software.
 This means your company will need to build a server to host the data, install the software, and then maintain it.
 As a result, your IT department handles the updating, maintenance, and overall support required to operate the software.
 Typically with this approach to software, you have to pay for and reinstall new versions with updates.
 Should you choose not to and stay with the version you purchased, what often happens is the software company stops supporting your version after a certain period of time.

 Advantages to On-Premise Software: